xx2416/student_test_2024/README.md

 In the same markdown file, the second section would be your answers to the questions about shell commands under `shell_commands/questions.md`.
 If the answer is a code, put it in the code chunk in markdown.

+### Install softwares and setup computing environment

+We strongly encourage you to setup the computing environment through Option 1 below, but if for some reasons it fails, you can always do Option 2 and install everything manually.

+After you setup the computing environment, please download both notebooks under folder `notebook/` on your own computer and put your name in the filename as `finemapping_JohnSmith.ipynb` and `data_analysis_sos_JohnSmith.ipynb`.

+#### Option 1 -- `micromamba`

+Please install `micromamba` with the instructions [here](https://wanggroup.org/orientation/jupyter-setup).
+If you succesfully follow it up to install the `pisces-rabbit` part, then you don't need to install `SoS`, `jupyter notebook` and `R/Python` manually.

+We strongly encourage you to perform the analysis below under the `pisces-rabbit` environment in `micromamba`.

+#### Option 2 -- manual installation

-### SoS
+##### SoS

 Please install `SoS` on your computer (simply type `pip install sos` in the terminal to install, or, check out here for [alternative installation methods](https://vatlab.github.io/sos-docs/running.html#Local-installation) if you have troubles with that command).

-### Jupyter notebook and R/Python
+##### Jupyter notebook and R/Python

-Please [install jupyter notebook](https://jupyter.org/install) on your own computer, and then download both notebooks under folder `notebook/`.
-Add a cell at the beginning of each notebook and put your name there.
+Please install [jupyter notebook]((https://jupyter.org/install)) on your own computer as well.

-## Task 2: Statistical genetics
+#### Task 2: Statistical genetics

 The first notebook, `notebook/finemapping.ipynb` is an exercise with the `susieR` package in R. This is somewhat advanced material for those who has a background in statistical genetics.